AlynxZhou/hikaru-theme-aria/README.md

 Set `enable` of `reward` to `true` to use it, then set your comment in `comment`, and set QRCode of WeChat Pay, AliPay, BitCoin like avatar.
 Leave blank to disable a QRCode.

+Add `reward: false` to disable reward in some pages.

 ### Auto Excerpt

 If you want to generate post excerpt at homepage automatically, you can use this.
 For example, `autoExcerpt: 200` will use first 200 chars (HTML doc) as excerpt.
 However, if you want to get a better look, it is recommended to **place a `<!--more-->` tag to where you want, words before this tag will be used as except**.